patrick-verbs/suggester/README.md

 ## <a name="Bugs"></a>Known Bugs
 ###### _[Survey](https://github.com/patrick-verbs/survey) > [About](#About) > Known Bugs_
-- Form results (output) handling is incomplete
+- ~~Form results (output) handling is incomplete~~ Fixed
 - Poor edge-casing for user inputs
+  - Remove closing punctuation
+  - Capitalize at beginning of sentences (CSS or JS?)
 - Ugly formatting
-- Probably more ugly on phones
+- Probably even more ugly on phones
 - Bootstrap should _probably_ do more than serve as a really expensive reset sheet...
-- I'm starting to realize this ReadMe's nav-links are hilariously unhelpful
+- I'm realizing this ReadMe's nav links are hilariously unhelpful
-- ...but they're staying
+- ...buuut they're staying

 # <a name="License"></a>License
 ###### _[Survey](https://github.com/patrick-verbs/survey) > License_